 (with F. Holm-Hadulla)

 This paper studies the transmission of monetary policy to the corporate bond market.
-We show that corporate bond purchases by the central bank mainly give rise to credit spread shocks, whereas (safe) government bond purchases mainly cause term spread shocks.
-We also document that yields of bonds held by different intermediaries respond heterogeneously to the two shocks.
-This heterogeneity in responses reflects bond characteristics rather than the investor base composition for a given bond, implying that intermediary sectors systematically select into different types of assets.
+We show that corporate bond purchases by the central bank give rise to credit spread shocks, whereas government bond purchases mainly cause term spread shocks.
+The yields of bonds held by different intermediaries respond heterogeneously to the two shocks because intermediaries systematically select into different types of bonds.
 We explain these findings through the lens of a model of the fixed-income market with multiple risk factors.
-Levered intermediaries, such as insurance corporations and pension funds, select into assets with a high interest rate risk exposure to match their long-duration liabilities.
-For mutual funds, this liability-matching motive is absent, and they instead select into securities carrying credit risk.
-Different policy tools heterogeneously affect the market prices of those factors, thereby redistributing risks across intermediary sectors and ultimately across the households investing in them.
+Insurance companies and pension funds select into assets with high interest-rate risk exposure to match their long-duration liabilities.
+The mutual fund sector instead absorbs securities that carry credit risk.
+Different policy tools affect the market prices of risk factors in a differential manner, thereby redistributing risks across intermediary sectors and ultimately across the households investing in them.

 Central Bank Communication and the Yield Curve

 (with A. Vedolin, G. Venter and P. Whelan)

 In this paper, we argue that monetary policy in the form of central bank communication can shape long-term interest rates by changing risk premia.
 Using high-frequency movements of default-free rates and equity, we show that monetary policy communications by the European Central Bank on regular announcement days led to a significant yield spread between peripheral and core countries during the European sovereign debt crisis by increasing credit risk premia.
 We also show that central bank communication has a powerful impact on the yield curve outside regular monetary policy days.
 We interpret these findings through the lens of a model linking information embedded in central bank communication to sovereign yields.